-3.3 Village Residential / Commercial District (VR/C)
+3.3 Village Residential / Commercial District (R/C)

 3.3.1.
-Purpose - The standards of this district are designed to allow residential use and residential-compatible commercial uses to co-exist, in a traditional village style, with housing of various types, including multifamily.
-The density is moderate, and to allow for the transition of residences to residential appearing businesses in the "downtown village" area; and to encourage flexibility of economic development while protecting existing residences.
+Purpose - The standards of this district are designed is to allow residential use and residential-compatible commercial uses to co-exist in a traditional village style, with housing of various types, including multifamily, in moderate density, and flexibility of commercial and residential building uses. : to allow for the transition of residences to residential appearing businesses in the "downtown village" area; and to encourage flexibility of economic development while protecting existing residences.
 The "character of the neighborhood" is primarily residential, with the addition of residential-compatible retail uses to uses found in other residential districts.
-Businesses shall resemble residences in size and architectural characteristics. walkability between residents, businesses, and community amenities is encouraged.
+Businesses shall resemble residences in size and architectural characteristics.
+The district encourages walkability between residents, businesses, and community amenities.